bawejahritik/AutoServ/README.md

 # AutoServ

 <p align="center"><img src="https://github.com/bawejahritik/AutoServ/blob/main/front-end/src/assets/images/logo.jpeg"></p>
 AutoServ is a user-friendly Automobile Service Management system which provides efficient means to schedule, track, manage and renumerate for motor services.
+The user can request a pickup/dropff for their vehicle.
+The user can reschedule a service appointment to a different date and the user can cancel a scheduled appointment.

 ## Project Demo